How to make donuts without a donut pan:

 - Get out a muffin pan.
 Roll aluminum foil into little balls the size you would like the middle of your donuts to be.
 Place one in each muffin cup and grease with cooking spray.
 (See photo below for example.)

-- To make the chocolate glaze, whisk together melted butter and cocoa powder.
+- Whisk together melted butter and cocoa powder.
 Once incorporated add milk, water, vanilla, and powdered sugar; whisk.
 If the glaze is too thin, add more powdered sugar.
 If it's too thick, add more milk.

-- Dip top of donuts into the glaze and allow to set for 15 minutes before serving.
+- Dip donuts into the glaze and allow to set for 15 minutes before serving